Atman50/emacs-config/README.md

 (use-package org-autolist)
 (use-package htmlize)
 (add-hook 'org-mode-hook #'flyspell-mode)
-(use-package ox-reveal)
+;; (use-package ox-reveal)
-(require 'ox-reveal)
+;; (require 'ox-reveal)
 ```

 I've started using `ox-reveal` for generating presentations from `org-mode`.
 Here's a [good article](https://opensource.com/article/18/2/how-create-slides-emacs-org-mode-and-revealjs) on getting started.
 I've set
 the `org-reveal-root` to point to <http://cdn.jsdelivr.net/reveal.js/3.0.0/> so that you do not need to install it on your system.
 If you want to use your own customized theme, see the instructions at <https://github.com/hakimel/reveal.js/>.
+NB: I have removed
+`ox-reveal` from the normal package load because it has a dependency on the `org` package, but we already install
+`org-plus-contrib` which `ox-reveal`, I guess, doesn't recognize.
+Leaving the code here to make it easy to bring in if you are
+working with reveal.js and presentations.

 Customized variables for org-mode: